Set up Family Sharing

 Set up Purchase Sharing: Click Purchase Sharing, then select your options.
 Your family can share purchases from the iTunes Store, iBooks Store, and App Store so everyone has access to them.
 All purchases are made through the shared payment method you set up.
 You can change the account used to make purchases and decline to share your purchases with family members.

 Set up Location Sharing: Click Location Sharing, then click Learn More to learn how to set up location sharing on all your devices.
 You can set up location sharing so that all family members can view each other’s locations in Find My Friends, Messages, and Find My iPhone.

-Purchases made by new family members are available to other family members after the new members confirm the Apple IDs they use to share iTunes Store, App Store, and iBooks Store purchases.
-Each person can do this in iCloud preferences on his or her Mac or in Settings > iCloud on his or her iOS device.
+Before purchases are available to all family members, each person must confirm the Apple ID they use to share iTunes Store, App Store, and iBooks Store purchases.
+You do this in iCloud preferences on a Mac or in Settings > [your name] > iCloud using an iOS device.
 For more information, see Share purchases with your family.